-It’s been nearly 100 years since flappers, mobsters, and speakeasies were all the rage.
+It’s been 100 years since flappers, mobsters, and speakeasies were all the rage.
 Prohibition was in full swing, leading an entire subculture of risqué clothing, dancing, and tongue-in-cheek humor.
 This energetic era had its own rebellious language to match, and nonsensical words littered conversations in dimly lit speakeasies and on hectic city streets.
 Some of these terms are still in use today, but with the 2020s just getting started, it’s high time to bring more of the colorful terminology into this century’s roaring ’20s.

 Maybe you've heard of "phoney-bologna," but what about its more sophisticated cousin, "phonus-balonus"?
 This ridiculous phrase is a direct way to call out someone's nonsense, but we promise you'll feel more regal when you say it out loud.

 Got any spare clams?
 How about some kale?
 No, we're not making a salad.
 "Voot," "clams," and "kale" are all slang terms for money or currency.
 Given kale's recent revival, we think this would be the perfect term to bring back in the 2020s.